ha7ilm/pgroup/README.md

 os.system("pstree "+str(os.getpid()))
 ```

-In fact, executing a subprocess with setpgrp() has already been possible in python:
+In fact, executing a subprocess with *setpgrp()* and terminating the whole group has already been possible in python:

 ```python
 import subprocess, os, signal, time